srsran/srsRAN_Project_docs/docs/source/user_manuals/source/installation.rst

     .. tab:: Arch Linux

-        Arch Linux users can download the srsRAN Project packages using an AUR helper, e.g. 'yay', using the following command:
+        Arch Linux users can download |project_name| packages using an AUR helper, e.g. 'yay', using the following command:

         .. code-block:: bash

             yay -Sy srsran-project-git

-This will install the latest version of srsRAN Project from git.
+This will install the latest version of |project_name| from git.

-When installed from packages, srsRAN Project example configs can be found in ``/usr/share/srsran``.
+When installed from packages, example configs for |project_name| can be found in ``/usr/share/srsran``.
 For info on these config files, see :ref:`here <manual_config_ref>`

 The application can then be run using: